profLewis/geogg122/_build/html/_sources/Chapter1_Unix/f3_1_unix_intro.txt

 (ii) if you can't get in at the desktop, then probably you have gone over your quota.
-The most likely reason for going over quota is that you have put too many large files in your home area, instead of putting them in your *Data* area as you are supposed to.
-To fix that, log in as given above and delete the files from your home area until you are below quota, *or* (better) move them into the *Data* area (or better still, put them in the *Data* area in the first place and avoid this problem).
+The most likely reason for going over quota is that you have put too many large files in your home area, instead of putting them in your *DATA* area as you are supposed to.
+To fix that, log in as given above and delete the files from your home area until you are below quota, *or* (better) move them into the *DATA* area (or better still, put them in the *DATA* area in the first place and avoid this problem).

 2.6 Summary
 -----------